Investing for Children

-Children who are 16 or 17 can invest in a full ISA, but only in the cash component.
+Children aged 16 or 17 can invest in a full ISA, but only in the cash component.
 The contribution ceiling is £20,000 for full ISAs in 2018/19 and 2019/20, and is in addition to the JISA allowance.

 It is possible to transfer the funds in a Help to Buy ISA into a Lifetime ISA (LISA) at age 18.
 The LISA permits a maximum investment of £4,000 in each tax year (plus up to a £1,000 government bonus) for those aged 18−39.
-However, a transfer to a LISA will mean the loss of any potential Help to Buy bonus.
+However, a transfer to a LISA will mean losing any potential Help to Buy bonus.

 Child trust funds (CTFs)